darellanodev/portfolio-zola/content/blog/gitreview/index.md

   - Delete a branch:

-    - 1: move to other branch: `git switch main`
+    - 1: Move to other branch: `git switch main`
-    - 2: delete the branch: `git branch -d bugfix`
+    - 2: Delete the branch: `git branch -d bugfix`

   - Rename a branch: